Muhammed-Talha-Saglam/exam_recorder/README.md

 # budget_planner

-A new Flutter application to plan your budget
+A new Flutter application to record your exam scors

 ## Getting Started